2020 Application Requirements (2021 entering class)

 4. Health Care Experience

 A minimum of 2,000 hours of health care experience, which is at least one year full-time equivalent, as of the August 1 application deadline is required for an applicant to be considered.
+However, we will reduce the minimum hours to apply in the current cycle to 1500, based on limitations as a result of the pandemic crisis.
 The national average for healthcare experience is in the 4000 to 5000 hour range.
 We will project hours to the deadline for early applicants, and we do encourage applicants to apply early.

 All forms of health care experience* are accepted and considered toward the minimum requirement, with direct hands-on patient care experience being most preferred.
 Student practicum experience is not accepted (undergraduate or certification training), however, medically-related graduate practicum experience is accepted on a case-by-case basis.